 Don’t go too far.
 Depending on your contract, the owner of the car would want his asset to keep its odometer from advancing too much.
 The owner might give you a distance cap, which is no fun especially if you like going on road trips.

 No modification.
 Since it’s not your car, you cannot do as you please, so that means you should keep the unit as pristine and spotless as possible.
 You can’t install an aftermarket exhaust, or new body kits, or new wheels.
 The owner has not given you permission to.

-Know that the car is not yours, but know that this can also play to your advantage since you’re not burdened with the hassle of what happens to the unit after you use it.
+Remember that if you lease a vehicle it is not fully yours.
+However, know that this can also play to your advantage since you’re not burdened with the hassle of what happens to the unit after you use it.

 If it’s a long term lease, it’s essentially a financing plan with lower rates and now ownership, unless you choose to buy the unit towards the end of the contract period.
 If you’re leasing the unit of another and not a brand’s such as through Toyota or Nissan, you might be able to have the same protections that big companies can afford.

 When you lease, you still won’t own the unit outright, and that can be a sore spot for individuals that enjoy the thought of owning a car.
 At the end of the day, this is another way of looking at the product cycle when it comes to cars.
 At the start of the cycle, a unit rolls off the showroom floor for a price, then depreciation begins to set in after it’s used, and the car is sold off at a depreciated price to the next owner.
 A leased unit rolls off the lot for a price, is used by the lessee, and then returned to the lessor, or bought by the lessee.
 It’s essentially the same, with extra complexity and paperwork woven in, though the latter can appear more affordable it all depends on how you utilize the leasing system.